🚀 Fine-Tuning Machine Learning Models: Top 10 Q&A for Interviews & Exams 💡

 Block Diagram: Model Evaluation & Tuning Workflow

-This diagram illustrates the typical iterative workflow: train a model, evaluate its performance, and then tune its hyperparameters to improve the results, repeating the process until the model is optimized.
+This diagram illustrates the iterative workflow: train a model, evaluate its performance, and then tune its hyperparameters to improve the results, repeating the process until the model is optimized.

 Choosing the right threshold is critical for balancing different types of errors based on the problem's objective.